Luo Tong: Life

-In 221–222, Luo Tong participated in the Battle of Xiaoting between Eastern Wu and its former ally state, Shu Han.
+In 221–222 CE, Luo Tong participated in the Battle of Xiaoting between Eastern Wu and its former ally state, Shu Han.
 He was a subordinate of the Wu general Lu Xun, and the Wu forces emerged victorious in the battle.
 Luo Tong was promoted to Lieutenant-General (偏將軍) for his contributions.
-Later, in 222–223, he participated in the Battle of Ruxu against Wu's rival state Cao Wei.
-The Wei general Cao Ren had sent his subordinate Chang Diao (常雕) to attack Zhongzhou (中洲).
+Later, in 222–223 CE, he participated in the Battle of Ruxu against Wu's rival state Cao Wei.
+The Wei general, Cao Ren had sent his subordinate Chang Diao (常雕) to attack Zhongzhou (中洲).
 Luo Tong and Yan Gui (嚴圭) led the Wu forces to Zhongzhou to resist the enemy and defeated them.
 For his success, Luo Tong was promoted to Area Commander of Ruxu (濡須督) and enfeoffed as the Marquis of Xinyang Village (新陽亭侯).
 He also spoke up for Zhang Wen when Zhang Wen was implicated in a scandal involving Ji Yan, but Sun Quan did not accept his advice.

 Luo Tong died in 228 at the age of 36 (by East Asian age reckoning).
+He had a son, Luo Xiu (骆秀), who was killed in c.August 264 by pirates.